fmurph1/wli/README.txt

-Install Linux from Windows without a USB stick
+Install Linux from Windows without a USB stick:

 WARNING: This software is in alpha, and is not recommended for use on your main/critical PC.